 - Luxury resort options and better amenities

-- More structured itinerary with multiple tour route options
+- Multiple structured tour route options

 The Best Answer: Do Both